 How to Keep Your Money Safe Abroad

 Try not to carry cash when traveling abroad.
-Cash is something you can’t replace, while a credit card can easily be canceled and replaced.
+If cash gets lost or stolen it’s usually gone for good, while a credit card can easily be canceled and replaced.
 If you need cash, only carry small amounts with you at any given time.
 Don’t carry all your credit cards at once either; that way, if something happens to one, you always have a backup somewhere else.

-There are infamous pick pocketers around the world, and even if you’re aware of this, you can still be a victim of their brazen tactics.
+Pickpockets that target tourists are infamous around the world, and even if you’re aware of this, you can still be a victim of their brazen tactics.
 Protect your valuables by wearing a secure bag like a fanny pack.
 Backpacks can be easily broken into and purses with no zippers are also an easy target.

 An important travel tip for all young travelers is to always be aware of your surroundings and stay safe on your adventures.